 For contests, their adjudicator(s) is the most important expense and they want him/her to bring an atmosphere of learning and encouragement which makes their event very special.
 They expect their adjudicators to offer encouragement as a matter of course, but they also expect and require that additional, educational aspect which singles out AoBBA adjudicators from others.
 They expect constructive criticism and advice on how to take performances forward to the next level.
 The ability to do this is always expected from AoBBA adjudicators, both in the written records of the performance (adjudication sheets) and verbally from the platform.
 How you handle this aspect will be a crucial aspect for assessors of the process.

-Other aspects to take into consideration are that AoBBA adjudicators need to be physically fit to cope with the long hours of concentration at a Contest.
-They should look good on the platform and be skilled in public speaking.
-Applicants should not proceed unless they are confident of being able to speak audibly, and interestingly, about their subject in circumstances which sometimes may be less than perfect, always using microphones where available, regardless of personal preference.
+Other aspects to take into consideration are that AoBBA adjudicators need to understand the endurance required to cope with the long hours of concentration at a Contest.
+They should dress in a professional manner and present a pleasant demeanour on the platform and be skilled in public speaking.

 Brass Band competitions are infinitely different and the standard and types of performance are variable.
 AoBBA adjudicators can never go to one competition, confident that it will mirror the last.
 There will be slightly different rules, regulations, awards, requirements and it will be important to ask about these if they are not forthcoming, to absorb that information very quickly and act on it immediately.

 Finally, in regard to support: there is an AoBBA Adjudicator’s Code of Practice, which all members implicitly sign up to on acceptance as a member.
 There is an elected Executive Committee and AoBBA adjudicators can write or call to ask for support.
 There is a mentoring and support system for new AoBBA adjudicators.
+New full members must send copies of their first two adjudications to the secretary for discussion by the executive as a way of support and ensuring the expected level of adjudication is being undertaken.
 AoBBA executive members provide a year-round information and advice service and are always pleased to help individual members with more specific matters, through meetings, emails or telephone contact.